hovren/gpmfstream/README.md

 simple linear interpolation.

 ## License
-This software is released under the GNU GPL version 3 and later.
+This software is released under the MIT license.

 ## Dependencies
 The code depends on https://github.com/gopro/gpmf-parser.